Wondering what's the difference between Natural Release vs Quick Release is on your Instant Pot?

 For foamy foods like grains and pasta, doing a Natural Release reduces mess from foam.
 It also prevents a lot of liquid spurting out of the steam release valve or clogging it.

-It's also a good way to avoid foam spurting out of the steam release valve when making Instant Pot potato soup, broths, beans, grains, foamy foods, and recipes with large liquid volume or high starch content like congee and porridge.
+It's also an excellent way to avoid foam spurting from the steam release valve when making Instant Pot potato soup, broths, beans, grains, foamy foods.
+Or recipes with large liquid volume or high starch content like congee and porridge.

 My recipe says to do a Natural Release followed by a Quick Release.
 Help!